MINE✦

 Source : https://acleddata.com/conflict-watchlist-2025/myanmar

-On February 1, 2021, the Myanmar military violently overthrew the elected government.
-Since then, the country has been torn apart by brutal conflict.
-According to statistics, over 6,000 civilians have been killed, more than 1 million displaced, and countless others live in constant fear.
-The actual numbers are likely much, much higher.
+On February 1, 2021, Myanmar’s military overthrew an elected government.
+Since then, the country has been in continuous conflict.
+More than 6,000 civilians have been killed, over one million displaced, and many more live under constant threat.